openstack-archive/cookbook-openstack-ops-database/README.md

 ## mysql-client ##

-- calls mysql::ruby and mysql::client and installs 'mysql_python_packages'
+- calls mysql::ruby and mysql::client and installs the mysql client python packages

 ## mysql-server ##